-The Galapagos land iguana is currently classified by the IUCN Red List as Vulnerable but this status has not been reviewed since 1996.
-They have been extinct on Santiago island since the early 20th which is thought to have been due to introduced animals, such as feral cats and goats (which have now been removed from the island).
+The Galapagos land iguana (Conolophus subcristatus) is currently classified by the IUCN Red List as Vulnerable but this status has not been reviewed since 1996.
+They had been extinct on Santiago island since the early 20th century which is thought to have been due to introduced animals, such as feral cats and goats (which have now been removed from the island).
 These introduced animals continue to cause decreases in land iguana populations on other islands through competition for food, and predation of eggs and juveniles.
 This has been made worse by the fact that the land iguanas have an ageing population and 80% of the population have limited reproductive success.

 - The tagging of over 150 iguanas in three populations.

-- The tagging of the smallest Land iguana in the last ten years.
-It was found on top of Fernandina Island and measured only 14cm long!
+- The tagging of the smallest land iguana in the last ten years.
+It was found on top of Fernandina island and measured only 14cm long!

 Luis Ortiz-Catedral, from Massey University, and the Galapagos National Park will now monitor the individuals released onto Santiago to ensure that the population thrives.